Bile culture is a laboratory test to detect disease-causing germs in the biliary system.

 The bile sample is sent to a lab.
-There, it is placed in a special dish called a culture medium to see if bacteria, virus, or fungus grows on the sample.
+There, it is placed in a special dish called a culture medium to see if bacteria, viruses, or fungi grow on the sample.

 How to Prepare for the Test

 Preparation depends on the specific method used to obtain the bile sample.
-Follow your health care provider's instructions exactly on how to prepare.
+Follow your health care provider's instructions exactly.

 How the Test will Feel

 If bile is taken during gallbladder surgery, you will feel no pain because you are asleep.

 If bile is taken during ERCP, you will receive medicine to relax you.
 You may have some discomfort as the endoscope passes through your mouth, throat, and down the esophagus.
 This feeling will go away shortly.
 You may also be given medicine (anesthesia) so that you will sleep lightly for this test.
 If you are asleep, you will not feel any discomfort.

 This test is done to detect infection within the biliary system.
 The biliary system creates, moves, stores, and releases bile to help in digestion.